informatics-isi-edu/hatrac/REST-API.md

 for which a successful response is:

     204 No Content

+For completeness in the protocol, an `If-Match` header MAY be specified to control deletion of object versions, but it is redundant since object versions are immutable and their content cannot be in a different state than observed on a previous access.

 Typical DELETE error responses would be:
 - **401 Unauthorized**: the client is not authenticated and anonymous deletion of such a resource is not supported.
 - **403 Forbidden**: the client is authenticated but does not have sufficient privilege to delete the resource.
 - **404 Not Found**: the name does not denote an existing resource.
+- **412 Precondition Failed**: the `If-Match` request header was specified with an _etag value_ which does not match this object version.

 Versions of objects can be deleted whether or not they are the current
 version: